 Audits are one of the most direct steps one can take to show that they have met their legal obligations in assuring that all plan expenditures are warranted and that plan assets are not misspent.

-Our solution is a COMPLETE solution—Planning/Customization, Data Intake/Verification, Analysis/Audit Execution, Audit Reporting and Full Recovery services that deliver recovered funds directly to the client.
+Our solution is a COMPLETE solution—Planning/Customization, Data Intake/Verification, Analysis/Audit Execution, Audit Reporting, and Full Recovery services that deliver recovered funds directly to the client.
 The various comprehensive audit modules utilized are as follows:

 Cases for Focused Follow-up

 Our network’s Post Audit Follow Up and Collection activities have analysts continuing to monitor claim payments and recoveries, reviewing payer collection efforts, and challenging case closures, where warranted.
-This results in Process Improvements and a more effective and efficient adjudication process for the client on a go forward basis.
+This results in Process Improvements and a more effective and efficient adjudication process for the client on a go-forward basis.

 Healthcare costs are still on the rise, and pharmacy is a significant driver of that cost.
 With Medical inflation still in place but flattening, pharmacy inflation on the other hand is at its HIGHEST point in history!

 Many sponsors of prescription drug benefit programs have operated on blind faith for too long.
 They have depended on their pharmacy benefit manager (PBM) to deliver safe and effective prescription drug coverage to their plan members while helping to reduce costs.
 The problem occurs when the plan sponsor relies on their PBM to tell them how they are doing.
 This is something akin to the ‘fox guarding the hen house’.
 To make matters worse, prescription benefit programs and PBM business practices remain some of the most opaque operations in health care (see our Industry News page for a number of articles on this important subject!).
 It is almost impossible for a plan sponsor to fulfill their fiduciary obligations without some type of independent, third-party oversight.
-This is where outside auditing and monitoring comes into play.
+This is where outside auditing and monitoring come into play.
 Let’s take a look at the reasons why:

-The PBM Services Agreement is filled with plan definitions that dictate how terms are identified and opens up the possibility for varied interpretations.
+The PBM Services Agreement is filled with plan definitions that dictate how terms are identified and open up the possibility for varied interpretations.
 PBMs contract separately with the plan sponsor and the pharmacy providers, thus creating ‘spread pricing’.
-Contracts also forbid any criticism from the Rx providers, sponsors or auditors, and the terminology used is extremely ambiguous and ill-defined (MAC, Single Source Generics, AWP, Claims Exclusions, etc.)
+Contracts also forbid any criticism from the Rx providers, sponsors, or auditors, and the terminology used is extremely ambiguous and ill-defined (MAC, Single Source Generics, AWP, Claims Exclusions, etc.)

 PBMs prefer language that is vague and provides wiggle-room, meaning that a definition can be molded to comply with the business practice being deployed, usually benefitting the PBM.
-For example, even very basic definitions such ‘Generic Drugs’ where Plan Sponsors are surprised to learn that drugs that should qualify as a generic (thus obtaining a greater discount) can be re-characterized as a brand (receiving a smaller discount), all at the discretion of the PBM.
+For example, even very basic definitions such as ‘Generic Drugs’ where Plan Sponsors are surprised to learn that drugs that should qualify as a generic (thus obtaining a greater discount) can be re-characterized as a brand (receiving a smaller discount), all at the discretion of the PBM.

 The above-mentioned ‘wiggle-room’ also gives the PBM the flexibility to define pricing and rebates.
 For example when the PBM re-classifies manufacturers’ incentives into something other than a rebate or pricing discount.
 These lost savings accrue to the PBM’s shareholders rather than to the plan!